Buying or Selling a Log Home? Get an Expert Inspection

 Pre-Purchase Inspection

-Buying a log home is exciting, but it's crucial to understand what you're getting into.
-Our pre-purchase inspection reveals the true condition of the home's log-specific elements, helping you make an informed decision and negotiate effectively.
+Buying a log home in Colorado is exciting, but it's crucial to understand what you're getting into.
+Unlike conventional homes, log homes have unique maintenance requirements that can cost $16,000–$40,000+ if deferred.
+Our pre-purchase inspection reveals the true condition of chinking, staining, and structural logs — giving you the information to negotiate effectively and budget accurately.

 For Sellers